 Beyond employment opportunities, a career in health informatics can be rewarding in other ways.

 Opportunity to improve delivery and quality of care

 With a health informatics career, you’ll have the opportunity to blend multiple disciplines to ultimately improve the delivery and quality of care.
 This is a field that draws upon a variety of interests and abilities in medicine, technology, social sciences, and other fields.

 According to the American Medical Informatics Association (AMIA), health informatics “applies principles of computer and information science to the advancement of life sciences research, health professions education, public health, and patient care.”

 With the work you do in health informatics, you might be able to help develop a screening tool for early detection of disease or otherwise assist hospitals and other providers in improving quality of care via data insights.

 Working with cutting-edge tools

-A job in health care informatics will put you at the forefront of technology.
+A health care informatics job will put you at the forefront of technology.
 New tools are constantly being introduced, and health care organizations have their eye on implementing emerging technologies after solidifying their adoption of data and analytics.

-Physician offices are common work settings for health informatics professionals, so seeing what technologies they plan to use can be an indicator for the tools you can expect to use regularly on the job.
+Physicians’ offices are common work settings for health informatics professionals, so learning what technologies physicians plan to use in the near future can indicate the tools you’ll likely use on the job.
 According to a 2020 survey from the American Medical Association (AMA):

 63% of physicians planned to adopt augmented intelligence (e.g., artificial intelligence and machine learning) tools for health administration within the next three years